MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-toasciiex.md

 Translates the specified virtual-key code and keyboard state to the corresponding character or characters.
 The function translates the code using the input language and physical keyboard layout identified by the input locale identifier.

 > [!NOTE]
-> This method may not work properly with some <a href="/globalization/windows-keyboard-layouts">keyboard layouts</a> may emit several characters and/or supplementary Unicode characters on a single key press.
+> This method may not work properly with some <a href="/globalization/windows-keyboard-layouts">keyboard layouts</a> that may produce multiple characters (i.e. ligatures) and/or supplementary Unicode characters on a single key press.
 It is highly recommended to use the <a href="/windows/win32/api/winuser/nf-winuser-tounicode">ToUnicode</a> or <a href="/windows/win32/api/winuser/nf-winuser-tounicodeex">ToUnicodeEx</a> methods that handles such cases properly.

 ## -parameters